pantheon-systems/documentation/source/_docs/guides/multisite/03-config.md

 editpath: multisite/03-config.md
 image: multisite
 ---
+You're just about to configure your WordPress Site Network.

-Next, we'll install and configure your new network.
-The expectation at this point in the guide is that you have a new WordPress Site Network created for you by Pantheon, but not yet installed.
-If you visit the Dev environment's site URL, you should be redirected to the web-based installer.
+Our expectation at this point is that you have a new WordPress Site Network created for you by a Pantheon employee.
 If you do not yet have a WordPress Site Network, refer to the [introduction](/docs/guides/multisite/) page of this guide.
+When you visit the Dev environment's site URL, you should be redirected to WordPress' web-based installer.

 <div class="alert alert-info">
 <h4 class="info">Note</h4>